 Students practice skills through the use of state-of-the art simulators that replicate the human body and human conditions.

-Two months a year for the last three years, students join their full docent team for daily ward rounds called DoRo, or docent rotation.
+Two blocks (four weeks each) a year for the last three years, students join their full docent team for daily ward rounds called DoRo, or docent rotation.

 New students are paired with a senior partner who serves as another mentor, allowing advanced students to take additional responsibility.
 Peer and self-evaluations are used to augment student education and training.

 Students have the opportunity to work with faculty in both clinical and research settings.
 Students involved in research have the opportunity to present their findings each spring at the annual Student Research Summit, and funding is available to support student research projects.
 The Office of Research Administration facilitates student research programs as well as coordinates supplemental research lectures and seminars.